Apicurio/apicurio.github.io/_posts/2024-02-08-resolving-a-bug-in-apicurio-registry-kafkasql-storage-upgrade-process.md

 - *global ID*, which is unique for every artifact version; and
 - *content ID*, which is unique for every piece of content (sequence of bytes).

 In some situations, however, these identifiers are not known up front.
-For example, user might want to determine whether a piece of content already exists in Apicurio Registry and find out its identifiers, or create a new artifact version **only if** the content does not already exist.
+For example, the user might want to determine whether a piece of content already exists in Apicurio Registry and find out its identifiers, or create a new artifact version **only if** the content does not already exist.
 Therefore, it's useful to have a way of asking Apicurio Registry about the **content itself** (sequence of bytes).

 To support this feature, Apicurio Registry stores a *content hash*, which is a SHA-256 hash of the content, in addition to the content bytes.
 Users can then retrieve the information about a piece of content using only its hash.